-Note: Geisinger Gold members do not have cost sharing on Part D vaccines.
+Note: Geisinger Gold members do not have cost sharing on most Part D vaccines during the Initial Coverage and Coverage Gap benefit Stages.

-Section 8.2 You may want to call us at Member Services before you get a vaccination
+Section 8.2 You may want to call us at Pharmacy Member Services before you get a vaccination

 The rules for coverage of vaccinations are complicated.
 We are here to help.
-We recommend that you call us first at Member Services whenever you are planning to get a vaccination.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+We recommend that you call us first at Pharmacy Member Services whenever you are planning to get a vaccination.
+(Phone numbers for Pharmacy Member Services are printed on the back cover of this booklet.)